There are over 600 pages of my psychiatric health in my medical records spanning from 2008 to 2018. Here are two pages.

-I was nursing a hangover at that point, sleeping on a mattress on the floor, there was vomit and tears in my hair, I was barely clothed.
-Happy to hear from him but annoyed he didn’t care about my relapse and despair.
+At that moment, I was nursing a hangover.
+Nestled in dirty blankets on a mattress on the floor, there was vomit in my hair and dry mascara tears on my face.
+I was barely clothed.
+Happy to hear from him but annoyed he didn’t ask about me.
+What about my relapse and despair?
 Do you see how this disease is a physical, mental, and social manifestation of nothing but selfishness?

-He sent me a photo, and he smiled in a sunny parking lot with a large cross around his neck.
+He sent me a photo.
+In it, he smiled in a parking lot with looming trees lacing the sun behind him.
+He beamed so brightly.
+His tall lanky frame, his skeletal fingers pointed to his chest – a large cross hung around his neck.

-“What…are you talking about?”
-I asked.
-Steve had been his sponsor and we’d kept in touch only because he knew Chris, who did not trust anyone, trusted me for some reason.
-I racked my fuzzy memory trying to recall what I ever could have possibly done against Chris where Steve was involved.
+I racked my fuzzy memory trying to recall what I ever could have possibly done against Chris.
+And especially what did I ever do where Steve was involved.
 Was it because I left him at the motel?
 What was it?